kjmz14/bmiCalculator2/README.md

 ### How to build

 1. Download or clone this repository
-2. Open Developer PowerShell for VS 2022 (or Developer Powershell for your version of VS)
+2. Open Developer PowerShell for VS 2022 (or Developer PowerShell for your version of VS)
 3. Change directory (cd) to the path containing source tree
 4. Type: